Zinedine Zidane: Karim Benzema always been for Real Madrid, it's people's perception that changed | Goal.com

-Zidane: Benzema always been for Real Madrid, it's people's perception that changed
+Zidane: Benzema always been crucial for Real Madrid, it's people's perception that changed

 Zinedine Zidane insisted Karim Benzema has always been a "hugely important player" for Real Madrid after his two-goal haul.